Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Experimental Results

-Four more deep learning-based soft sensor modeling methods are explored for comparisons, including two different PINN-based models \cite{9771395,PRXEnergy}, and two CNN-based models~\cite{10465636,10458995}, since they have demonstrated their out-performance in soft sensor.
+Six more deep learning-based soft sensor modeling methods are explored for comparisons, including PhyLSTM~\cite{9771395}, PIML~\cite{PRXEnergy}, MSACNN~\cite{10465636}, VCACNN~\cite{10458995}, MIAN~\cite{10648819}, and TimeVAE~\cite{shen2025gaussian}.
+The six methods include the PINN-based interpretable models and the CNN-based, attention-based, and VAE-based spatiotemporal features extraction models.
+They have demonstrated their out-performance in different soft sensor of large-scale industrial processes.
 Table~\ref{Table: The PRM of all models} shows the number of parameters of models.
 For each experiment, we train the models with a batch size of 64 or 128 using the ‘NAdam’ optimizer with an initialized learning rate of 0.01.
 The learning rate decays by a factor of 0.1 every 30 epochs.
 The max epoch is set to 100.
 The experiments are implemented in Tensorflow using a CPU Intel i7-11800H CPU at 2.3Hz and an NVIDIA T600 GPU.